stellar/js-stellar-sdk/docs/readme.md

 ```
 ### Streaming an accounts transaction history

-js-stellar-lib provides streaming support for Horizon endpoints using `EventSource`.
+js-stellar-sdk provides streaming support for Horizon endpoints using `EventSource`.
 For example, pass a streaming `onmessage` handler to an account's transaction call:

 ```javascript
 var StellarLib = require('js-stellar-sdk')